kevinleung987/CSC318-ClassMood/README.md

 # Setting up
 - Install NodeJS v10.0+ [here](https://nodejs.org/en/)
-- Clone this folder with `git clone https://github.com/kevinleung987/csc318-classmood.git`
+- Clone this repo with `git clone https://github.com/kevinleung987/csc318-classmood.git`
-- Navigate to the folder and run `npm install`
+- Navigate to the created `csc318-classmood` directory and run `npm install`
 - Run `npm run start` and it should will the app in your browser at localhost:3000

 # Development